The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Detector Module and Ladder Design} { }

 The ladder design aims at keeping the material budget inside the active detector volume as low as possible (figure~\ref{fig:C2_l6_exploded_view}).
 Two carbon fiber (CF) reinforced ribs with a core made of very lightweight foam were chosen as the mechanical support structure, onto which the sensors are glued with epoxy.
-At their ends, the ribs are glued into two aluminum mount blocks (end-mounts), which themselves are fixed to the SVD support structure (section \ref{sec:mech} and figure~\ref{fig:C2_support_structure}).
-Since the readout chips dissipate heat and thus need cooling (section~\ref{sec:mech}), the ladder support structure must also compensate mechanical stress induced due to thermal expansion.
+At their ends, the ribs are glued into two aluminum blocks (\glspl{end-mount}), which are fixed to the SVD support structure.
+Since the readout chips dissipate heat and are actively cooled, the temperature along the ladder can vary from room temperature down to the coolant temperature (\qty{-20}{\degc}), requiring that the ladder support structure must be capable of compensating the mechanical stress induced by thermal expansion.
 Hence the backward fixation is designed as a solid bearing, while the forward end-mount integrates a sliding mechanism.
+The mechanical support and cooling are discussed in section~\ref{sec:mech}.

-\lvlthreesection{Target mechanical and electrical requirements} The ultimate tracking accuracy will be determined by the precision alignment obtained in software using actual particles (section~\ref{sec:C7_alignment}).
+\lvlthreesection{Target mechanical and electrical requirements} The ultimate tracking accuracy is determined by the precision alignment obtained in software using actual particles (section~\ref{sec:C7_alignment}).
 The requirements for the mechanical precision are rather driven by the mechanical tolerances of the support structures and the narrow space between adjacent ladders.
-In the mechanical design a minimum clearance of about 1~mm between adjacent components is adopted.
-In order to have sufficient margin, and taking into account that the achievable precision decreases with the length of the ladders, a target tolerance in the $x$ and $y$ directions of $\rm \pm 100~\mu m$ for L3, L4 and L5 and $\rm \pm 150~\mu m$ for L6 is defined.
-For the $z$ coordinate a slightly relaxed tolerance of $\rm \pm 150~\mu m$ in L3, $\rm \pm 200~\mu m$ in L4 and L5 as well as $\rm \pm 250~\mu m$ for L6 is adopted.
+In the mechanical design a minimum clearance of about \qty{1}{\mm} between adjacent components is adopted.
+In order to have sufficient margin, and taking into account that the achievable precision decreases with the length of the ladders, a target tolerance in the $x$ and $y$ directions of $\pm \qty{100}{\um}$ for L3, L4 and L5 and $\pm \qty{150}{\um}$ for L6 is defined.
+For the $z$ coordinate a slightly relaxed tolerance of $\pm \qty{150}{\um}$ in L3, $\pm \qty{200}{\um}$ in L4 and L5, and $\pm \qty{250}{\um}$ for L6 is adopted.
 These tolerances refer to any reference point on any sensor with respect to its nominal position, measured while the ladder is still mounted on its assembly support.